-Don’t let the mainstream media full you – all of the people with eye catching physiques you see in magazines are on steroids – from fitness models like the Bulgarian superstar Lazar Angelov to the “muscle freak” of all times Ronnie Coleman.
-Unfortunately, we live in a world where those who tell the truth are labeled as stupid and those who lie prosper.
+Unfortunately, we live in a world where those who tell the truth are seen as stupid whereas those who lie prosper.
 Being honest is considered worse than being crazy.
-The problem has gotten so big that true improvements will not be seen in this lifetime.
-It’s all one big lie which we all fortify with our actions.
-In society, where everything is supposed to be politically correct true values like honesty are nowhere to be seen.
+The problem has gotten so big that true improvements will not be seen in this lifetime or the next.
+Everything is a big lie which we fortify with our actions.
+In a society where everything is politically correct, true values like honesty have no place.

-Obviously, the reasons stated above are plenty for the IFBB professionals and fake natural bodybuilders to keep on denying they are using steroids but this also raises a moral question – is it fine to lie to your fans who are also your biggest supporters?
-Is it moral to sell shady products who most of the time don’t work as advertised while injecting steroids?
+The reasons presented above are enough to keep PEDs in the shadows.
+However, there’s also an important moral question worth discussing – is it fine to lie to your fans who are also your biggest supporters?
+Is it moral to sell shady products which most of the time don’t work as advertised while injecting steroids?
 Maybe it is, maybe it isn’t.
 After all, we live in a dualistic world.
 At least, now you know.